Amrit-singh-projects/movie-app/README.md

 # movie-app -
-A full web application where users can search for movies and create playlist. front-end - Html, css, Javascript
+A full web application where users can search for movies and create playlist. front-end - Html, css, Javascript and
 Back-end - Node.js

 STEPS: